Skip to main content

 Aerial photo of the 100 K Area at the Hanford Site in October 2022, with the "cocooned" K East

-Reactor on the right, the K West Reactor on the left and the Columbia River in the background.
+Reactor on the right, the K West Reactor on the left and the Columbia River at the top.

 The K East and K West reactors and associated spent fuel storage basins were built in the mid-1950s in support of Hanford’s plutonium production mission.
 The fuel storage basins provided temporary storage of irradiated fuel discharged from the reactors prior to shipment to fuel processing facilities at the Hanford Site.
 In October 2022 workers completed construction of the K East Reactor Interim Safe Storage enclosure, a process known as "cocooning."